aerobus-open-source/aerobus/paper.md

 C++ comes with high compile-time computations capability, also known as metaprogramming with templates.
 Templates are a language-in-the-language which is Turing-complete, meaning we can run every computation at compile time instead of runtime, as long as input data is known at compile time.

-Using these capabilities, vastly extended with the latest versions of the standard, we implemented a library for discrete Euclidean domains, such as $\mathbb{Z}$.
+Using these capabilities, vastly extended with the latest versions of the standard, we implemented a library for discrete Euclidean domains (commutative and associative), such as $\mathbb{Z}$.
 We also provide a way to generate the fraction field of such rings (e.g. $\mathbb{Q}$).

 We also implemented polynomials over such discrete rings and fields (e.g. $\mathbb{Q}[X]$).
 Since polynomials are also a ring, the above implementation gives us rational fractions as the field of fractions of polynomials.

-In addition, we expose a way to generate the Taylor series of any math functions as long as coefficients are known.

-In addition, we added some useful additional features, such as known polynomials (Chebyshev), continued fractions, quotient rings and some Conway polynomials to define Galois finite fields.
+In addition, we expose a way to generate Taylor series of analytic functions, known polynomials (e.g. Chebyshev), continued fractions, quotient rings and small degree Conway polynomials to define Galois finite fields.

-`Aerobus` was designed to be used in high-performance software, teaching purposes or embedded software where as much as possible must be precomputed to shrink binary size.
+`Aerobus` was designed to be used in high-performance software, teaching purposes or embedded software.
 It compiles with major compilers: `gcc`, `clang` and `msvc`.
 It is quite easily configurable and extensible.

 ## Statement of need

-By implementing general algebra concepts such as discrete rings, field of fractions and polynomials, `Aerobus` can serve multiple purposes.
+By implementing general algebra concepts such as discrete rings, field of fractions and polynomials, `Aerobus` can serve multiple purposes, mainly polynomial arithmetic at compile time and efficient polynomial evaluation, regardless of the coefficients `ring`.

-The main application we want to express in this paper is the automatic (and configurable) generation or Taylor approximation of usual transcendental functions such as `exp` or `sin`.
+The main application we want to express in this paper is the automatic (and configurable) generation or Taylor approximation of analytic functions such as `exp` or `sin`, by using polynomial arithmetic at compile time.

+Some important software, such as `geographiclib` [karney2013algorithms] evaluate polynomials with a simple loop, expected to be unrolled by compiler.
+It works really well (on arithmetic types such as `double`) but does not provide a way to manipulate polynomials (addition, multiplication, division, modulus) automatically where `aerobus` does at no runtime cost.

+Notable libraries such as [boost](https://live.boost.org/doc/libs/1_86_0/libs/math/doc/html/math_toolkit/polynomials.html) provide polynomial arithmetic, but arithmetic is done at runtime with memory allocations while `aerobus` does it at compile time.

-These functions are usually exposed by the standard library (`<cmath>`) with high (guaranteed) precision.
+Common analytic functions are usually exposed by the standard library (`<cmath>`) with high (guaranteed) precision.
 However, in high-performance computing, when not compiled with `-Ofast`, evaluating `std::exp` has several flaws:

 - It leads to a `syscall` which is very expensive;
-- It doesn't leverage vector units (AVX, AVX2, AVX512 or equivalent in non-intel hardware).
+- It doesn't leverage vector units (AVX, AVX2, AVX512 or equivalent in non-intel hardware);
+- Results are hardware dependent.

 Hardware vendors provide high-performance libraries such as [@wang2014intel], but implementation is often hidden and not extensible.

-Some others can provide vectorized functions, such as @vml does.
+Some others can provide vectorized functions, such as [@wang2014intel] does.
 But libraries like VML are highly tight to one architecture by their use of intrinsic or inline assembly.
 In addition, they only provide a restricted list of math functions and do not expose capabilities to generate high-performance versions of other functions such as `arctanh`.
-It is the same for the standard library compiled with `-Ofast`: it generates a vectorized version of some functions (such as exp) but with no control of precision and no extensibility.
+It is the same for the standard library compiled with `-Ofast`: it generates a vectorized version of some functions (such as `exp`) but with no control of precision and no extensibility.
 In addition, `fast-math` versions are compiler and architecture dependent, which can be a problem for results reproducibility.

 `Aerobus` provides automatic generation of such functions, in a hardware-independent way, as tested on x86 and CUDA platforms.
-In addition, `Aerobus` provides a way to control the precision of the generated function by changing the degree of Taylor expansion, which can't be used in competing libraries without reimplementing the whole function.
+In addition, `Aerobus` provides a way to control the precision of the generated function by changing the degree of Taylor expansion, which can't be used in competing libraries without reimplementing the whole function or changing the array of coefficients.

+Please note that, `Aerobus` does not provide optimal approximation polynomials the way [chevillard2010sollya] does.
+However, `Sollya` can be used beforehand to feed `aerobus` with appropriate coefficients.
+Similarly, `Aerobus` does not perform (yet) compensated Horner scheme like in [graillat2006compensated] or floating point manipulations (domain normalization) to extend domain of approximation, like it is done in standard library.

 ## Mathematic definitions